aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 You think it’s a secret, but they know.

-Last update: Sun Feb  2 05:07:53 2025
+Last update: Mon Feb  3 05:09:01 2025

 ### Let's play! 🎮